Characterizations of graph classes via convex geometries: a survey: An overview of graph classes and convex geometries

 \subsection{Strong convexity}

 We say that a path $P=u_0u_1\ldots u_n$ is {\em even-chorded} if it has no odd chord (an edge that connects two vertices that are an odd distance $d>1$ apart from each other in a path or cycle) and, in addition, neither $u_0$ nor $u_n$ lies in a chord of $P$.
-Let ${\mathscr P}^s$ be the path system that maps each graph $G$ to its even-corded paths.
-The convexity defined over such paths is called {\em strong convexity}, and the associated convex sets are called {\em strong convex sets}.
+Let ${\mathscr P}^s$ be the path system that maps a graph $G$ to its even-chorded paths.
+The convexity defined over such paths is called the {\em strong convexity} of $G$, and the associated convex sets are called {\em strong convex sets}.

 An {\em even cycle} is a cycle with an even number of vertices.
 A graph is {\em strongly chordal}~\cite{farber} if it is chordal and every of its even cycles with at least six vertices has an odd chord.
 A vertex of a graph is {\em simple} if the neighborhoods of its neighbors form a nested family of sets.
 Note that a simple vertex is simplicial, but not conversely.
 In~\cite{farber}, the following characterization of strongly chordal graphs is given: